-Students who attend the University of Virginia can take Law School courses with permission from the instructor, and by filling out this form and returning it to the Law School's Student Records Office.
-On the Law School's form, identify the course and obtain the authorizing signature of the law professor teaching the course.
-This form should be submitted in accordance with the deadlines noted below.
-Please note that the Law School does not extend this opportunity for the required 1L courses (i.e. Civil Procedure, Constitutional Law, Contracts, Criminal Law, Legal Research and Writing, Property, and Torts).
+Students active in a degree program at the University of Virginia can take Law School courses (1) by filling out this form (including instructor authorization) AND (2) submitting it before the deadline noted below to the Law School's Student Records Office (SRO), not the student's home registrar's office.
+A non-Law student who bypasses these steps in obtaining enrollment in a Law School course risks being withdrawn from the course.
+Please note that the Law School does not extend this enrollment opportunity in our required first-year courses (i.e. Civil Procedure, Constitutional Law, Contracts, Criminal Law, Legal Research and Writing, Property, and Torts).

-Students should attend the class to keep up with the course material, but enrollment cannot be finalized typically until after the Law School's add/drop deadline passes.
-If seats are available after the add/drop period ends for law students, the Law School's Student Records Office will complete a course enrollment form authorizing you to take the course.
-We then let you know that the form is ready for pick-up (in Slaughter Hall Room 107) so you can take it to your "home" department registrar to enroll you in the course (the Undergraduate School of Arts & Sciences, in most cases for undergrads, and the Graduate School of Arts & Sciences in most cases for graduate students) because it is ultimately a decision by your "home" school to permit the enrollment once the Law School authorizes a seat in the course.
+Students interested in taking a Law class should attend the class to keep up with the course material (but should not leave any enrolled student without a seat).
+Unless there is adequate enrollment capacity to meet law student demand at the time of the request, the request cannot be finalized until after the Law School's add/drop deadline passes.
+If seats are available after the add/drop period ends for law students (identified on the academic calendar), the Law School's SRO will complete a course enrollment form authorizing the requesting student to take the course.
+SRO will notify the requesting student to retrieve the form to take to the student's "home" department registrar (the Undergraduate School of Arts & Sciences, in most cases for undergrads, and the Graduate School of Arts & Sciences in most cases for graduate students) because it is ultimately a decision by the student's "home" school to permit and finalize the enrollment once the Law School authorizes a seat in the course.

 Deadlines for Non-Law Students